Tibetan eared pheasant

 The Tibetan eared pheasant (Crossoptilon harmani), also called Elwes' eared pheasant, is a species of bird in the family Phasianidae found in southeast Tibet and adjacent northern India, usually between 3000 and 5000 m elevation, but has been seen down to 2280 m in winter.
+The species is named after Henry John Harman.

 Their natural habitats are boreal and temperate forests.
 Seen in bushy and grassy clearings, rhododendron thickets, and tall dense scrub in valleys, these birds are threatened by habitat destruction and hunting.
 They form monogamous pair bonds in the spring.
 Their eggs are laid from May to July, and incubated by the females.

 Description

 The Tibetan eared pheasant shares many characteristics, such as the short ears and the droopy tail, with the white eared pheasant (C. crossoptilon), as well as having similar calls and hybridising with it in the Salween Valley, so the two may be conspecific.
 The Tibetan eared pheasant grows to a length between 75 and 85 cm, with females being slightly smaller than males.
 The sexes are similar.
 The beak is reddish-brown, the irises yellowish-orange, and the bare facial skin is red, as are the legs.
 The head is topped with a crown of black, dense, short feathers, on either side of which are short, nonprojecting ear tufts.
 The rest of the head and nape and a thin collar are white.
 The rest of the body, wings, and tail are bluish-grey, the mantle, neck and breast being of a darker shade, whereas the lower back, rump, upper tail coverts, and belly are paler whitish-grey.
 The wings are blackish-brown and the tail bluish-black.